rdchip/Temperature-24h-Raspberry-Pi/README.md

 # Raspberry Pi Linux Image

-Basically, the Raspberry Pi needs an Operating System (OS) in order to do any job.
-Then the microSD memory will store the OS, in this case is Raspbian.
+Basically, the Raspberry Pi needs an Operating System (OS) to work.
+Then, we use microSD memory to store the OS.
+In this case Raspberry use Linux Raspbian.
-In this section we will install the Raspbian in the microSD memory.
+In this section we will install the Raspbian in the microSD memory of 32GbB.
 Just go to www.raspberrypi.com/software/ and download "Raspberry Pi Imager v1.6"

 Choose the right version: